-JPMorgan Chase and its affiliates have various defined benefit pension plans and other postretirement employee benefit ("OPEB") plans that provide benefits to its employees.
-The Company's employees are eligible to participate in a qualified noncontributory U.S. defined benefit pension plan sponsored by JPMorgan Chase Bank, National Association (the "Plan"), and they may also participate in JPMorgan Chase's U.S. defined contribution plan.
-In connection with changes to the JPMorgan Chase U.S. Retirement Savings Program announced in November 2018, JPMorgan Chase froze the Plan which was overfunded as of December 31, 2019 and, commencing on January 1, 2020 (and January 1, 2019 for new hires), new pay credits were directed to the U.S. defined contribution plan.
+JPMorgan Chase and its affiliates have various defined benefit pension plans and other postretirement employee benefit ("OPEB") plans that provide benefits to the Company's employees that include a qualified noncontributory U.S. defined benefit pension plan sponsored by JPMorgan Chase Bank, National Association (the "Plan"), and a U.S. defined contribution plan.
+JPMorgan Chase has frozen the Plan which was overfunded as of December 31, 2021.
 Interest credits on the U.S. defined benefit pension plan continue to accrue for participants in the Plan.
+JPMorgan Chase makes certain contributions to the U.S. defined contribution plan on behalf of eligible employees.